 Staining and soiling are often believed to be interchangeable terms.
-This perception is not illogical – after all, don’t they both amount to a discoloration of the carpet?
-Yet, browse through any carpet manufacturer’s warranty information, and you will notice that staining and soiling are distinctly separated, sometimes even carrying different lengths of warranties.
+This perception makes sense—after all, don’t they both amount to discoloration of the carpet?
+However, browse through any carpet manufacturer’s warranty information, and you will notice that staining and soiling are distinctly separated, sometimes even carrying different lengths of warranties.
 So what is the difference?

-As with staining, certain fibers are more prone to soiling than others.
+As with staining, individual fibers are more prone to soiling than others.
 Olefin, for example, is especially susceptible to oil-based products, making it fairly easily soiled.

 To draw as much of the cleaner or oil out of the fibers as possible, cover the spot with either a thick white towel folded over a couple of times, or a stack of paper towels, and place something heavy over the towels (a pile of books works well).
 Leave this in place overnight.

-Also, wearing socks or slippers on the carpet helps to prevent the transfer of oils from the bottoms of your feet, which as noted above can contribute to soiling.
+Also, wearing socks or slippers on the carpet helps to prevent the transfer of oils from the bottoms of your feet, which can contribute to soiling.

-Sometimes, after treating a spot on the carpet, you notice that it reappears.
-In the case of stains, this is known as wicking: the spill has soaked into the backing of the carpet or perhaps even the underpad and slowly makes its way back up the fibers to the top of the carpet.
+Sometimes, after treating a spot on the carpet, you notice that it appears again.
+In the case of stains, this is known as wicking: The spill has soaked into the backing of the carpet or perhaps even the underpad and slowly makes its way back up the fibers to the top of the carpet.